Ganesh-S-Prabhu/News-articles/README.md

 4. Payment gateway Integration

 ## Try it out locally
 This is a simple project.
-You can use any server to serve up the html pages.
-Once the server is runnning just go to the localhost link the server provides.
+You can use the above deployed link to see the project

 <h1>Snapshots of our project</h1>

-This is the Landing Page of this Project
 ![news-article landing page](https://user-images.githubusercontent.com/93926085/165442684-595791ce-67e5-4e96-8691-fc44195cdb70.png)